Pumpkin Ice Cream

 HOW TO MAKE PUMPKIN ICE CREAM

-Since this pumpkin ice cream recipe has no eggs, there is no cooking involved.
+Since this pumpkin ice cream recipe has no eggs or egg yolks, there is no cooking involved.
 It’s as straight-forward as combining the ingredients into a large bowl or container with a spout and dumping it into your ice cream maker.

 pouring pumpkin ice cream liquid into an ice cream maker